Best Online Nursing Programs in Vermont (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online nursing degree in Vermont offers a flexible path to a high-demand career.
-Vermont offers competitive entry-level wages, though median salaries are currently 15.9% below the national trend.
+Vermont offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Vermont students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online nursing programs and are ranked based on affordability, graduation rates, and student outcomes in Vermont.